You recharge your phone when it runs out of juice. You refill your gas tank when you’re running on empty.

 Will I get more things done when I get back?

 The answer is yes, but there’s one major thing to keep in mind.
 But let’s back up a bit: What does it mean to get more done?
 Getting things done has nothing to do with time—if you work more hours, you don’t necessarily get more done.

 In fact, research shows that working more hours general means less productivity.

 Why?
-Well, we often waste time if we have more of it.
+Well, we often waste time if we have a lot of it.
 It’s simple: If I say to you, you have a year to write an article.
 What would you do?
-Procrastinate, right?
+Put it off until tomorrow, right?

 Research shows that a vacation in itself won’t make you more productive, but when you have more days off, you have a strong desire to get more things done in less time.

 And that’s a win-win situation for everybody: You, your business, or your job.

 When your vacation is stressful, the positive benefits go away.
 So keep the stress at a minimum on your holiday.
 Otherwise, you’ve wasted a perfect opportunity to relax and boost your overall productivity.